 The selection process is competitive, as the program is capped at five students.

-Applicants will need to complete and submit the following by December 14, 2020:
+Applicants will need to complete and submit the following by December 14, prior to the spring semester during which they will begin the program:

-- BSW Child Welfare and Protection Services Track application form
+- The BSW Child Welfare and Protection Track Application Form

 - Written essay outlining your interest and/or experience in child welfare; please be sure to include your experience working with diverse populations, particularly the Latinx community (2 to 3 pages)